proofer/editorOpen/README.md

 # editorOpen

-## How to create a MacOS application that makes neovim GUI editor applications Finder-friendly
+## Create a MacOS application that makes neovim GUI editor applications Finder-friendly

 ### 1. Purpose

-The subject application is hereinafter called "editorOpen" and will normally be editorOpen.app in the Applications folder.
+The created application is hereinafter called "editorOpen" and will normally be editorOpen.app in the Applications folder.
 It is intended to be Finder's default application for types of files to be opened in a neovim GUI editor such as Neovide or goneovim that don't otherwise always cooperate with Finder. editorOpen allows files to be opened in such a GUI editor via Finder, regardless of whether the editor was previously open.

-If the default application for the file(s) to be opened is not editorOpen, it/they can be opened in the target editor by choosing "Open with..." from Finder's context (right-click) menu.
+If the default application for the file(s) to be opened is not editorOpen, it/they can still  be opened in the target editor by choosing "Open with..." from Finder's context (right-click) menu.

 ### 2. Building editorOpen.app